 There are so many benefits to getting some gentle exercise, and none of us are too old to remember how much fun it is running around.
 There's still nothing quite like getting out and getting your heart rate up to make you feel alive – and some of the best ideas don't even require Lycra.

-In this short film, we meet Malcolm, Dave & Lyn and Clarissa who tell us why they love playing tennis in their retirement.
+In this short film, we meet Malcolm, Dave and Lyn, and Clarissa who tell us why they love playing tennis in their retirement.

 Why is it important to exercise as I get older?